msyinmei/notes4codes/JavaScript/JavaScript_Methods.md

 ####Operators####
 #####Unary Operator#####
-Takes in one value
+Takes in one value:

 | Operator | Function | Example |
 | -------- | -------- | ------- |
 | typeof | produces a string value naming the type of the value you give it | console.log(typof 4.5) // -> number |

 #####Binary Operator#####
-Takes in two values
+Takes in two values:

 |Operator | Function |
 |---------|----------|
 |+| adds two numbers or concatenates two strings |